SarvarKh/ofn-wiki/Development-Environment-Setup:-macOS-(Sierra).md

 You may need to run `gem install bundler` to install the bundler in the first place.

-You should now me able to install the required gems with:
+You should now be able to install the required gems with:

     $ bundle install